 Services that are covered for you What you must pay when you get these services Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$0 Copay Referral and/or authorization may be required.
 Please contact plan for details.
 Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
-There is no coinsurance, copayment, or deductible for the Medicare-covered If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified screening and counseling to reduce alcohol misuse preventive benefit.
+There is no coinsurance, copayment, or deductible for the Medicare-covered If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're screening and counseling to reduce alcohol misuse or qualified non-physician practitioner.